-Broadly speaking, the most significant ramification of the 2003 invasion of Iraq was the fermentation of conditions of instability in the region.
-The invasion turned Iraq from a major regional power with great ability to act on the region into a weak state mired in internal conflict and heavily acted upon by other states such as Iran and Saudi Arabia and their proxies.
+Broadly speaking, the most significant ramification of the 2003 invasion of Iraq was the destabilization of the region.
+The invasion, following the 1991 Gulf war ended Iraq’s status as a regional power and transformed it into a weak state mired in internal conflict and heavily acted upon by other states such as Iran and Saudi Arabia and their proxies.
 It resulted in a 2006 civil war, left a weak and unstable democratic government, and created a power vacuum filled by various militias representing different religious and ethnic groups.
 This includes the Islamic State/Daesh which began as an al-Qaeda branch until it emerged as its own group, taking advantage of the new Iraqi government’s weak hold on its territory.

 In this context, Iraq’s fall has been to Iran’s gain.
 The 2003 invasion of Iraq removed it as a state capable of challenging US hegemony in the region.
 However, without a strong Iraqi state to act as a buffer to Iran, Iran has been able spread its regional influence and pose a greater threat to US interests, both within Iraq and beyond it in the Levant and Gulf.
 It has done this both by appealing to Shiites in foreign (often Sunni-led) states or funding Shiite militia groups such as Hezbollah in Lebanon and Syria or Houthi rebels in Yemen.
 This has led the Sunni-led monarchies (excluding Qatar) in the GCC worry about the security threat of an Iran-backed “Shia crescent” surrounding it on its North, East, and Southern frontier.